Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 Hiatal hernias are usually diagnosed with imaging equipment like X-rays, an upper endoscopy, or esophageal manometry.

 X-rays are taken after you are asked to drink a chalky liquid that coats the inside of your digestive tract.
-The coating lets the silhouette of your esophagus, stomach, and upper intestine show up clearly on the X-ray slides.
+The coating shows the silhouette of your esophagus, stomach, and upper intestine clearly on the X-ray slides.

 An upper endoscopy is a thin, flexible tube that has a light and camera on the end.
 The tube is placed inside your throat to examine your esophagus and stomach.
 The doctor is looking for signs of a hiatal hernia, including inflammation.